Course details

 • Join in informal conversations and family gatherings

-• Vocabulary for social events, parties, informal conversations, family gatherings and celebrations
+• Vocabulary for social events and parties, informal conversation, family get-togethers and celebrations

 Learning objectives